unicode-org/icu/docs/userguide/icudata.md

 use the form that is native to the platform.
 The ICU header "putil.h" defines U_FILE_SEP_CHAR appropriately for the platform.

-*On Windows, the directory separator must be '\\' for any paths passed to ICU APIs.
+> :point_right: *On Windows, the directory separator must be '\\' for any paths passed to ICU APIs.
 This is different from native Windows APIs, which generally allow either '/' or '\\'.*

 ## Sharing ICU Data Between Platforms